Vanhusmonitorointiprojekti/Bluetooth_beacons/README.md

 More useful information about the deployment and the administration of the RethinkDB database system can be found in the [RethinkDB documentation](https://rethinkdb.com/docs).

 A couple of tweaks were made in the backend code.
-The src/realtime_db/rt_mqtt_client was started as separate node processes managed by PM2 (and not inside the monitorserver.js file).
-Clearing the detections from the database was handled as a separate service as well, and not in the src/realtime_db_monitor_tenants.js file.
+The src/realtime_db/rt_mqtt_client was started as a separate node process managed by PM2 (and not inside the monitorserver.js file).
+Clearing the detections from the database was handled as a separate service as well, and not in the src/realtime_db/monitor_tenants.js file.

 <!-- Webclient  -->
 ## Webclient